phanect/eslint-plugin-editorconfig/README.md

 The backend ESLint rule is [`no-trailing-spaces`](https://eslint.org/docs/rules/no-trailing-spaces)

 ##### Options

+- fallback (default: `undefined`) `true` if you want to disallow trailing spaces when the project has no .editorconfig.
+If you don't set `fallback`, ESLint does not lint linebreaks when the project have no .editorconfig.

 > * `"skipBlankLines": false` (default) disallows trailing whitespace on empty lines
 > * `"skipBlankLines": true` allows trailing whitespace on empty lines